michaelstepner/binscatter/README.md

 * Finally, binscatter plotted the best linear fit line, constructed from an OLS regession of the y-residuals on the x-residuals.
 The slope of the fit line matches the coefficient of the multivariate regression.

-> **Source:** Raj Chetty, John N. Friedman, and Jonah E. Rockoff.
+> **Example Source:** Raj Chetty, John N. Friedman, and Jonah E. Rockoff.
 2013.
 "Measuring the Impacts of Teacher I: Evaluating Bias in Teacher Value-Added Estimates."
 NBER Working Paper 19423. http://obs.rc.fas.harvard.edu/chetty/w19423.pdf
 >
 > The graph above is Figure 2a in the paper, and the associated regression is reported in Table 3, Column 1.